Admissions

 English Language Proficiency

 - The International English Language Testing Service (IELTS Academic).
-Minimum acceptable score of 8.0 (in both writing and the overall score) is required.
+The minimum acceptable score is 7.5 out of 9.

 Application Deadline